ferdiansyah0611/tools-web/.doc/docs/plugin/codeigniter4.md

 	ci4 --help
 	```
 # Feature
-This plugin has several features such as create new project, usercontroller, CRUD, generate views using argon, and authentication.
+This plugin has several features such as create new project, UserController, CRUD, generate views using argon, authentication, and authentication API.
 # Usage CLI
 Here are some uses of the cli Codeigniter 4 on tools-web.
 ```bash